ratokeshi/Cloud-Shell-Cloud-ML-Engine-Qwik-Start/tutorial.md

 ```bash
 tensorboard --logdir=$MODEL_DIR --port=8080
 ```
+Click on the Web Preview icon, then Preview on port 8080.
+A new tab will open with TensorBoard running. devshell-web-preview-button

+Click on Accuracy to see graphical representations of how accuracy changes as your job progresses.

+Type CTRL+C in Cloud Shell to shut down TensorBoard.

 ## Create a TensorFlow training application and validate it locally.

+The output/export/census directory holds the model exported as a result of running training locally.
+List that directory to see the generated timestamp subdirectory:

 ## Run your training job on a single worker instance in the cloud.
 ## Run your training job as a distributed training job in the cloud.
 ## Optimize your hyperparameters by using hyperparameter tuning.